peppegili/2_Operationalizing_Machine_Learning/README.md

     ![Model Deploy Endpoint](https://github.com/peppegili/2_Operationalizing_Machine_Learning/blob/master/img/model_deploy_endpoint.png)

     ***Application Insights enabled*** is false.
-So it has been enabled in order to retrieve logs, using the provided script:
+So it has been enabled in order to retrieve logs, using the provided script [logs.py](https://github.com/peppegili/2_Operationalizing_Machine_Learning/blob/master/logs.py).
-    [logs.py](https://github.com/peppegili/2_Operationalizing_Machine_Learning/blob/master/logs.py).

     The script has been modifyied in order to correctly enable ***Application Insights***.